Siamak-salimy/Usefull/README.md

 # Usefull
-In this repository, you can find useful resources in the field of computer science, machine learning, interviews and any other resource that I found useful. </br>
+In this Repo, you'll discover valuable assets within the field of computer science, machine learning, interviews and any other asset that I found valuable.
-I hope it is useful for you.
+I trust it